aimms/how-to/C_Deployment/115-Securing-File-Access.rst

 Securing File Access
 ====================

-.. note:: Under Construction / Draft status - please do not hesitate to use the form at the end to ask for clarification where needed.
+.. note:: Under Construction / Draft status - please do not hesitate to use the form at the end of this article to ask for clarification where needed.

 This blog post is the last in a series of thee to enable AIMMS app developers to model file sharing in a secure manner.
 In the :doc:`120-pro-user-groups`, we covered authorization of AIMMS PRO users,